nviennot/easy-finance/README.md

 ## Features

 * Shows financial transactions in near real-time
-* Runs as a web applications
+* Runs as a web applications, so it's easy to share with a partner
+* Has a UI to configure the application and link new accounts when needs be
 * Aggregates multiple checking/saving accounts with credit cards.
 Each credit card is associated with a checking account from which they get paid from.
   Each group of checking account and its associated credit cards are aggregated separately, and shown on top of the page for quick access
 * Pending transactions are accounted in the balance, and shown with a (P) in the transaction list
-* Automatic transfers and credit cards payments are shown is small.
-Refunds in green.
+* Automatic transfers and credit cards payments are shown is small, refunds in green.
 * Access to the balances is speedy with a page load is under 1 second
 * Easy to configure (and reconfigure) bank accounts and credit cards